Hanan-Li/CS6400_Final_Project/README.md

 # CS6400_Final_Project

-Final Project for Gatech CS6400 Database system course
+Final Project for Gatech CS6400 Database system course.
+Detailed instructions on how to setup the project can be seen in instructions.md

 ## Directory Structure
 * haproxy_cfg/